Geordie404/GainsIndex-v1/Readme.md

     - changed display of catalog to be more compact
     - changed cards on catalog
     - image for submit functionality on catalog
+    - log return to home on save

 ### TODO
 - clean up headers
 - clean up jump links
 - clean up catalog search filtering
 - add check box to cards
+- clean up card flex layout
 - add footer
 - fix jump links across views
 - fix header across all views
 - fix organization of toggle and drop down on home page
 - make improvements and personalizations to CSS
 - add more pokemon sprites